openaustralia/infrastructure/README.md

 Using the `data_directory` profile as an example, to run a backup manually you'd log in as root and run `duply data_directory backup`.

 To restore the latest backup to `/mnt/restore` you'd run `duply data_directory restore /mnt/restore`.

-## Don't use Google Chrome

-Don't use Google Chrome for development with the openaustralia site because they helpfully (read not helpfully and rudely) made **every single site in the .dev domain redirect to https**.
-So, for the time being (until we make openaustralia redirect to use https) use Firefox instead.